deity-io/falcon-platform-docs/docs/platform/client/theming/css-mapping.md

 - CSS property shortcuts, 'responsive props'
 - Which key from the theme object is used for each CSS property.

-## CSS Shortcuts / Respoonsive Props
+## CSS Shortcuts / Responsive Props

 To keep your code slim `@deity/falcon-ui` maps certain component props to css properties.